Alicepinch/bakemyday/README.md

 - As a site users of bakemyday I would like to recieve email confirmation after registering
 - As a site users of bakemyday I would like to have a personalized user profile
 - As a shopper on bakemyday I would like to be able to view my order history after placing an order

-### Site Owner Goals

-- As the site owner I want the users to be able to easily navigate across the site and to feel comfortable doing so, easily finding what they want and need.
-- As the site owner I want to be able to easily make any adjustments needed to any products across the website.
-- As the site owner I want customers to get a feel for the brand and what it is through the design and layout of the website.
-- As the site owner I want customers to not only visit the website but complete orders.
-- As the site owner I want customers to feel they can trust the brand by providing them with as much important information as they need.

 ## Wireframes